A Center for Tory Activity

 Located here was the McPhaul’s Mill complex, started in 1761 by Scottish immigrant John McPhaul and his son Neill.
 According to a booklet for the unveiling of the related state highway marker (on NC 211):

-- Loyalist Col. David Fanning and 155 men stopped here on a supply run from his base in modern-day Ramseur to the British encampment at Wilmington, and returned in late August.
+- Fanning and 155 men stopped here on a supply run from his base near modern-day Ramseur to the British encampment at Wilmington, and returned in late August.
 While they are here, a messenger informs him that Col. “Old Hector” O’Neill has skirmished with a Patriot force now camped eight miles to the northwest.
 Fanning sends a courier offering his help, which O’Neill accepts.
-Early on Saturday, September 1, the army marches off to win the Second Battle of Beattie’s Bridge.
+Early on Saturday, September 1, the Tory force marches off to win the Second Battle of Beattie’s Bridge.

-- Fanning’s army captures Gov. Thomas Burke and much of the Patriot state government in Hillsborough.
+Fanning’s troops capture Gov. Thomas Burke and much of the Patriot state government in Hillsborough two weeks later.
 It again stops here on the way down to Wilmington and comes back afterward.
 (Fanning was not with it, having been severely wounded on the way down at the Battle of Lindley’s Mill).

 - The Tory armies of Cols.
 Duncan Ray and “One-Eyed” Hector O’Neill (including Fanning’s men) are still camped here in mid-October, drilling for future action.
 They learn the larger Patriot militia army of Brig.
 Gen. Griffith Rutherford is marching on them.
 On Monday, October 15, they rush out of the camp.
 Some disappear into the swamp.
 Most withdraw to what they think is a better defensive position a few miles away.
 The Patriot army appears from the north (to the right if facing the monument).
 Maj.
 Joseph Graham reported, “When we came in sight of that place, smoke like that of a camp appeared, and we made dispositions for attack.”
 When they arrive here, though, only two Tories are left, one in a British uniform.
 He tries to escape, no doubt headed downhill to cross the swamp by the mill, but is captured with a wound to his head, Graham says.
 He tells them they missed the Tories by only a half hour.
-Graham is ordered to follow them, resulting in the Battle of Raft Swamp.
+Graham is ordered to follow them, resulting in victory at the Battle of Raft Swamp (also known as the Battle of McPhaul’s Mill).

 - Rutherford’s army camps here during that action.
-The cavalry returns after ending their search at the battle site due to darkness, and head out again the next day to continue.
+The cavalry returns after ending their search for prisoners at the battle site due to darkness, and head out again the next day to continue.

 After the war: